LukaKurnjek/etherscan_testing/README.md

 -------------------------

-Open up a terminal, cd into a folder that contains the desired test case and run the following command: "testcafe <browser> <testcase_name>.js".
+Open up a terminal, cd into a folder that contains the desired test case and run the following command: testcafe <browser_name> <testcase_name>.js

 If you would like to test for example test test01 with firefox: testcafe firefox test01.js

-If the test completes succesfully you will get a green message displayed.
+If the test completes succesfully you will get a green message displayed that says "1 passed".